 Final Results of Sunset Review

-Pursuant to sections 751(c)(1), 752(c)(1) and (3) of the Act, Commerce determines that revocation of the Order would be likely to lead to continuation or recurrence of dumping, and that the magnitude of the dumping margins likely to prevail would be weighted-average dumping margins up to 101.10 percent.
+Pursuant to sections 751(c)(1) and 752(b) of the Act, Commerce determines that revocation of the Order would be likely to lead to continuation or recurrence of a net countervailable subsidy at the following rates:

-This notice also serves as the only reminder to parties subject to administrative protective order (APO) of their responsibility concerning the return or destruction of proprietary information disclosed under APO in accordance with 19 CFR 351.305.
-Timely notification of the return or destruction of APO materials, or conversion to judicial protective, orders is hereby requested.
-Failure to comply with the regulations and terms of an APO is a violation which is subject to sanction.
+This notice serves as the only reminder to parties subject to administrative protective order (APO) of their responsibility concerning the return or destruction of proprietary information disclosed under APO in accordance with 19 CFR 351.305.
+Timely notification of the return or destruction of APO materials, or conversion to judicial protective order is hereby requested.
+Failure to comply with the regulations and the terms of an APO is violation which is subject to sanction.

 Notification to Interested Parties